peterruler/cats-dogs-server/README.md

 # conda installation on ubuntu

-- install miniconda arch64 for arm ubuntu: https://docs.conda.io/projects/miniconda/en/latest/
+- install miniconda arch64 for arm ubuntu (for intel this doesn't work! choose another version): https://docs.conda.io/projects/miniconda/en/latest/

 - to get ubuntu installation file run `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-aarch64.sh` then `chmod +x` this file and run it as sudo, this is explained in the video clip listed above.